 (iii) Teacher and Trainer

 Your degree in the Korean language can make you a language instructor working in any of the numerous language institutes.
-Even though you might not find the pay very attractive, it is a good place to start your career as an instructor, and from there move to higher opportunities after harnessing your language skills.
+Even though you might not find the pay very attractive, it is an excellent place to start your career as an instructor.
+And from there, move to higher opportunities after harnessing your language skills.